lucfercas/lucfercas/README.md

-# Hi there 👋
+# Hi there 👋 I'm Lucia

-### I'm Lucia, a curious and naturally inquisitive individual.

 - 🔭 I’m currently working on a colour palette generator.
 - 🌱 I’m currently learning Node.js with the help of Founders and Coders.